 The College of Nursing and Health’s School of Nursing has been preparing students and working nurses to be innovative, ethical, and well-rounded leaders in the healthcare field for over 30 years.
 Graduates of Loyola’s School of Nursing are committed both to serving individual people, as well as working to improve the healthcare field as a whole.
-Not only is the School of Nursing consistently ranked among the Best Graduate Schools of Nursing (USN&WR), but it is also considered one of the Top Online Graduate Nursing Programs – and the highest-ranked Jesuit graduate nursing program (USN&WR).
+Not only is the School of Nursing consistently ranked among the Best Graduate Schools of Nursing (USN&WR), but it is also considered one of the Top Online Graduate Nursing Programs – and the highest-ranked Jesuit online graduate nursing program (USN&WR).
 The baccalaureate degree in nursing, master’s degree in nursing, and Doctor of Nursing Practice at Loyola University New Orleans are accredited by the Commission on Collegiate Nursing Education.
 Accreditation by the Commission on Collegiate Nursing Education (CCNE) ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

 100% Online & In-Demand

 Online nursing students are able to access the School of Nursing’s extensive resources and esteemed faculty while taking advantage of the convenience of online learning.
 Loyola’s online nursing programs are designed for working nurses with busy schedules, providing the flexibility you need to complete your nursing degree without disrupting your professional or family responsibilities.